twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 2 Notes.md

 > It is possible to have an absolute advantage in producing something without having a comparative advantage.
 This is the case with your neighbour and picking apples.
 >
 > It is possible to have a comparative advantage without having an absolute advantage.
 In our example, you have the comparative advantage in picking apples, even though your neighbour can pick more than you.

+# The Market System
+There are physical markets like a grocery store, or virtual places like Amazon In a market, the buyers are the people who demand goods or services (consumers), and the sellers are the people willing to provide them (suppliers).

+**Product Markets**: markets for goods, such as computers, or services, such as haircuts.
+- Households demand the good and services supplied by firms

+**Factor Markets**: markets for the *factors of production (chapter 1)* and are divided into 4 categories:
+	1. Labour - all types of work
+	2. Capital - physical capital (computers, machines, buildings, etc) that are used to make other goods
+	3. Natural Resources - land, water, ore, etc, that are used in producing goods
+	4. **Entrepreneurial Ability** - the ability to successfully produce and sell goods and services.

+There are two groups of people that participate in markets:
+- Households
+	- The owners and suppliers of factors of production, employed by firms to make goods and services. *Households use the income they receive from selling their factors of production to purchase the goods and services produced by firms.*
+	- **Households also own all the other factors of production, either directly or indirectly, by owning the firms that have these resources.
+All firms are owned by households.**
+- Firms are suppliers of goods and services.
+Firms use the funds they receive from selling goods and services to buy the factors of production needed to make the goods and services they sell.

+## Circular-flow diagram